datarootsio/tutorial-streamlit-demo/README.md

-# Rootslab at lunch Demo: Real-Time Voice Cloning
+# Streamlit Demo: Real-Time Voice Cloning

 This repository demonstrates how a simple voice transfer app can be created using [Streamlit](https://www.streamlit.io/).
 The code for this demo is based on the repository for [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning).